vittorioexp/Sim800L-Arduino-Library-revised/README.md

 =====

-The purpose of this library is to simplify and speed up the use of the SIM800L module for Arduino.à
+The purpose of this library is to simplify and speed up the use of the SIM800L module for Arduino.